nickinnon/websocket-sandbox/README.md

  This poject uses `ws` to configure a basic Websocket server.
 [Documentation can be found here](https://github.com/websockets/ws/blob/HEAD/doc/ws.md#event-headers)

  ## Demo

+ ### Clients
  Clients are identified with a Base64 Bearer Token in headers.
 Example tokens are logged on startup, and can be passed to your TCP client to establish a connection.

- On startup, the server will log a GUID `roomId`, which is the global ID for chat all users are added to on initial connection.

  In your TCP client, connect with a Bearer Token.
 Once connected, you can broadcast a message to the global channel with a JSON push.

+### Rooms
+On startup, the server will log a GUID `roomId`, which is the global ID for chat all users are added to on initial connection.

  ```JSON
  {